streetyoga/atapi/README.md

 This project backtests, forward tests and deploys trading algorithms and strategies on binance spot, futures and nft markets and other cryptocurrency exchanges, including arbitrage.

 - Calculate Returns
-- Annualised Risk and Return
+- Annualised Risk σ, Variance and Return
 - Correlation Matrix
 - Sharpe
 - Optimal Sharpe Portfolio